 Whether you’re hosting a sit-down dinner or a buffet, the dining room is your set piece.
 This is the room guests will photograph.

-Lighting: The table is the star.
+View on Amazon : LED Taper Candles 6-Pack with RemoteLighting: The table is the star.
 Use candles (real tapers in holders if you’re confident, battery tapers if you’re not) as the primary light source.
 A string of warm fairy lights draped loosely down the center of the table adds sparkle without competing.
 Turn off all other lights in the room.

 Details: Swap regular napkins for black ones.
 Tie them with twine and a small sprig of rosemary or a fake spider.
 Use dark or metallic charger plates under your dinner plates.
 Scatter a few plastic insects or small bones on the table between place settings (not so many that it’s gross, just enough that someone notices mid-conversation).
+Planning a full dinner?
+Our Halloween dinner party guide covers the menu and timing.

 People underestimate the bathroom.
 It’s the one room guests visit alone, often in a slightly vulnerable state.
 This is your opportunity for a surprise.
-See our full Bathroom Decor Guide for 12 specific ideas.
+See our full bathroom decor guide for 12 specific ideas.

 Quick wins: Replace the hand towels with black ones.
 Swap the soap dispenser for something dark (a black ceramic pump, or decant soap into an apothecary bottle labeled “Witch Hazel” or “Embalming Fluid”).
 Put a single red LED candle on the back of the toilet.
 Replace the regular light bulb with a dim red or amber bulb.